 Rodrigues leads projects related to photonic computing, the advancement of displays, and autonomous vision hardware.
-The goal is to expand TRI-NA's capabilities and to push the boundaries of today’s autonomous vehicle systems.
+The goal is to help TRI-NA's push the boundaries of today’s autonomous vehicle systems.

-No, his position does not enable him to do the teaching he enjoyed as a graduate student and would have enjoyed as faculty member.
+His position does not enable him to do the teaching he enjoyed as a graduate student and would have enjoyed as a faculty member.

 “However, I still get to have an impact on graduate students in universities, because I work with them and their advisors pretty frequently,” Rodrigues says.

 “While at my current job, I will continue to advance the state-of-the-art in photonic research.
 I’ll always seek out solutions to emerging industrial problems by evaluating them from different angles, thereby helping me find new research themes.
-I foresee my ambition anchoring me to fundamental research throughout my career.”
+My ambition is to do fundamental research throughout my career.”